In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 So that’s it.

-You’ve just learned the 30,000-foot overview of the expired domain.
+You’ve just learned the 30,000-foot overview of the aged domain.

 For the last part…